 The ADC automatically multiplies the sample rate clock for the appropriate LVDS serial data rate.
 A data clock output (DCO) for capturing data on the output and a frame clock output (FCO) for signaling a new output byte are provided.
-Individual channel power-down is supported; the AD9645 typically consumes less than 2 mW in the full power-down state.
+Individual channel power-down is supported; the AD9635 typically consumes less than 2 mW in the full power-down state.
 The ADC provides several features designed to maximize flexibility and minimize system cost, such as programmable output clock and data alignment and digital test pattern generation.
 The available digital test patterns include built-in deterministic and pseudorandom patterns, along with custom user-defined test patterns entered via the serial port interface (SPI).

-The AD9645 is available in a RoHS-compliant, 32-lead LFCSP.
-It is specified over the industrial temperature range of -40°C to +85°C. This product is protected by a U.S. patent.
+The AD9635 is available in a RoHS-compliant, 32-lead LFCSP.
+It is specified over the industrial temperature range of -40°C to +85°C.